 |12A - Measures affecting travel and transport (local and international)||

-(i) 25 May 2020, Public transport has opened; (ii) From 5 June 2020, domestic flights and public transport between the regions of Kyrgyz Republic restarted; (iii) From 8 June 2020, restriction on visits to religious institutions is lifted; (iv) 15 June 2020, International flights resumed; (v) 7 August 2020, The Kyrgyz Republic resumed its international flights with Turkey and United Arab Emirates; (vi) 10 September 2020, The Kyrgyz Republic resumed its international flights with Kuwait; (vii) The Kyrgyz Republic resumed its international flights with Kazakhstan on 20 September 2020 and with Russian Federation on 21 September 2020.
+(i) 25 May 2020, Public transport has opened; (ii) April 2020, The authorities have taken drastic measures to prevent the outbreak including (a) the closure of borders with People's Republic of China where 36% of imports of goods originate, and (b) border restrictions with Kazakhstan and Uzbekistan; (iii) From 5 June 2020, domestic flights and public transport between the regions of Kyrgyz Republic restarted; (iv) From 8 June 2020, restriction on visits to religious institutions is lifted; (v) 15 June 2020, International flights resumed; (vi) 7 August 2020, The Kyrgyz Republic resumed its international flights with Turkey and United Arab Emirates; (vii) 10 September 2020, The Kyrgyz Republic resumed its international flights with Kuwait; (viii) The Kyrgyz Republic resumed its international flights with Kazakhstan on 20 September 2020 and with Russian Federation on 21 September 2020.

 |12B - Measures affecting business and workplace||

 (i) 21 May 2020, Large shopping centers have opened; (ii) 25 May 2020, Cafes and restaurants fitting no more than 50 people have been allowed to resume operation in Bishkek.